 Note that Joyce packed her bike like she was going to ride the Baja Divide, a bikepacking route in Mexico, while Sid packed for a bike touring route on paved roads.
 Also, Joyce packed her bike with panniers, which is different than how many people pack for bikepacking trips.

 First, all of our guidelines come with a caveat that with the rapidly changing Covid-19 situation, nothing is guaranteed, including whether campsites will be open.
 Find our latest guidelines here.
-At this time, we're advising cyclists not to travel, and to focus on local rides you can find close to home.
-This is a great time to discover the outdoor recreation opportunities that might be right in your backyard.

 If you’re unsure about whether a campsite or park is open, it’s best to call the authority that oversees that area before you head out.
-This website from the CDC has links to each state’s guidelines.

 We’ve received many queries from folks who’d like to know more about the ins-and-outs of camping, including the most basic question: How do I pick out a campsite?
 First, check the Adventure Cycling Route Network to see if one of our routes near you would suit your journey.
 Our maps list cyclist-specific places to stay, including hotels, resorts, hostels, and campgrounds (find some examples here.)

 You can also get great ideas from the Bike Travel Weekend and Bike Your Park Day section of our site, which is full of ideas for short local trips and resources for places to stay.